SamuelTrottier/cypress-forms-commands/README.md

 ## Form Filling

-The fillForm commands has two versions: `fillForm` and `fillFormFromMap`.
+Two commands are available for form filling: `fillForm` and `fillFormFromMap`.

 #### fillForm